SteadyCadence/api-docs/content/01-introduction.md

 * `organization_slug`, and
 * `project_slug`

-You can find the `organization_slug` by locating the organization in the [list of all organziations](#list-organizations) and then copying the value of the `slug` property.
+You can find the `organization_slug` by locating the organization in the [list of all organizations](#list-organizations) and then copying the value of the `slug` property.

 You can find most `project_slugs` by [viewing all of the projects in the Cadasta system](#list-all-projects), which returns publicly viewable projects as well as projects you have access to.
 If it's a private project, you must have access to it and find it by [listing all of the projects in an organization](#list-all-projects).